Aegviidu: Climate

+Geology

+According to maps of Estonian geology, released by the Estonian Land Board, in the Aegviidu area, the basement is located approximately 200 meters below the sea level and the upper layer consists primarily of biotite gneiss, while the bedrock layer is approximately 35-65 meters above the sea level, of which the upper layer consists primarily of clayey limestone.
+There is a fault in the bedrock beneath the Nelijärve lakes, called the Jäneda fault, and a buried valley follows approximately the same line.
+On average, the regolith layer is 10-20 meters thick, reaching almost 50 meters on the ridges of Nelijärve.
+The layer beneath soil consists primarily either of sand or peat.
+Rehessaare bog borders Aegviidu in the southwest.

 Demographics

 Historically, the area had been sparsely populated up until the 19th century, when a cattle manor and the railway were built there.
 When the settlement was given the rights of a summering borough in 1926, it started growing even more rapidly.
 The population growth lasted approximately until the 1970s, when it started declining at the same rate as it had grown.
-Kosenõmme became a part of Aegviidu in the 1970s.
-As of 2021, estonians make up approximately 90% of the population.
+Kosenõmme village became a part of Aegviidu on 27 December 1976.
+Previously, the village was part of the Anija Rural Council and had a population of 55.
+On 21 October 2022, Aegviidu lost approximately 36 inhabitants due to some of the borough's areas being transferred to neighboring Pillapalu and Mustjõe villages.
+As of 2021, Estonians make up approximately 90% of the population.